-In 2 Judge Manish Goel, (2010) 4 SCC 393 the question was not raised:
+Before 2 Judges in Manish Goel, (2010) 4 SCC 393 the question was not raised:

 “The statutory period of six months for filing the second petition under Section 13B(2) has been prescribed for providing an opportunity to parties to reconcile and withdraw the petition for dissolution of marriage.
-Learned Counsel is not able to advance arguments on the issue as to whether, statutory period prescribed under Section 13B(1) of the Act is mandatory or directory…”
+Learned Counsel is not able to advance arguments on the issue as to whether, the statutory period prescribed under Section 13B(1) of the Act is mandatory or directory.“

 The object of the cooling off the period was to safeguard against a hurried decision if there was otherwise possibility of differences being reconciled.
 The object was not to perpetuate a purposeless marriage or to prolong the agony of the parties when there was no chance of reconciliation.
-Though every effort has to be made to save a marriage, if there are no chances of reunion and there are chances of fresh rehabilitation, the Court should not be powerless in enabling the parties to have a better option.
+Though every effort has to be made to save a marriage, if there are no chances of reunion and there are chances of fresh rehabilitation, Court should not be powerless in enabling the parties to have a better option.

-- The statutory period of six months specified in Section 13B(2), in addition to the statutory period of one year under Section 13B(1) of separation of parties is already over before the first motion itself;
+- The statutory period of six months specified in Section 13B(2), in addition to the statutory period of one year under Section 13B(1) of separation of parties, is already over before the first motion itself;

-- All efforts for mediation/conciliation including efforts in terms of Order XXXIIA Rule 3, CPC/Section 23(2) of The Act/Section 9 of The Family Courts Act to reunite the parties have failed and there is no likelihood of success in that direction by any further efforts;
+- All efforts for mediation/conciliation including efforts in terms of Order XXXIIA Rule 3, CPC/Section 23(2) of the Act/Section 9 of The Family Courts Act to reunite the parties have failed and there is no likelihood of success in that direction by any further efforts;

 - The parties have genuinely settled their differences including alimony, custody of child or any other pending issues between the parties;